Singularities in positive characteristic, stratification and simplification of the singular locus

 \end{Theorem}

-\begin{Paragraph} {\rm Elimination algebras can also be defined for Rees algebras with more than one generator.
-In particular, if we consider the differential algebra generated by ${\mathcal G}$, namely ${\mathbb D}\mbox{iff}({\mathcal G})$ (see \ref{extensiondif}), then Theorem \ref{elimRamMult} can be qualitatively improved, since in this case:
+\begin{Paragraph} {\rm So far, we have defined elimination algebras for Rees algebras generated by one element, say ${\mathcal G}=S[fW^n]$.
+Elimination algebras can also be defined for Rees algebras with more than one generator.
+A case of particular interest is that of the differential Rees algebra generated by ${\mathcal G}$, namely ${\mathbb D}\mbox{iff}({\mathcal G})$ (see \ref{extensiondif}).
+In this setting Theorem \ref{elimRamMult} can be qualitatively improved, since:

 in any characteristic (see \cite[Corollary 4.12]{hpositive}, or \ref{eliminationalg} below).
-We refer to \cite[1.23-1.40]{hpositive} for more details on the construction of the elimination universal algebra associated to more than one polynomial.
+We refer to \cite[1.23-1.40]{hpositive} for more details on the construction of the elimination universal algebra associated to a Rees algebra with more than one generator.
 Also, we refer to \ref{explicitdescription} and \ref{eliminationalg} where we indicate how elimination algebras can be computed.
 In Example \ref{canguro} we provide a concrete example.} \end{Paragraph}